philbudden/dp203/azure_datalake.md

 - Unlimited scalability

-- Zone and Geo redundant storage
+- Zone and GED redundant storage

-- [Azure Blob Storage][blob] with a hierachial file system and performance tuning
+- [Azure Blob Storage][blob] with a hierarchical file system and performance tuning

 - Best for processing big-data analytic solutions

 - Access via:
     - Blob API
-    - Data LAke file API
+    - Data Lake file API

 - Can be used as the storage layer with compute layers such as:
     - [Azure Databricks][databricks]